 When I set out to give my bathroom a major makeover, I didn’t want to spend a lot of money or time.
+I was living in a tiny rental apartment with an equally tiny bathroom that I wanted to make something I could be happy going into everyday.
 I did a little research online, purchased all possible items I might need to do the job and started my task of removing wallpaper, adding primer and doing the painting in one day.
 I removed wallpaper, which was the toughest part, using primer applied three times and painted my entire bathroom in just 7 hours.
 I wasn't sure the age of the wallpaper, the amount of layers or the type of glue on the wall.
 This mystery was soon revealed with some good surprises and some bad ones too.

 I learned as I went but going into it overly prepared for any and all scenarios for the quickest turnaround was my approach.
 The last thing I wanted was to have a home project take place over the span of days or, even worse, multiple weekends or weeks.
 I also didn’t want to spend a lot of money hiring a contractor to do the work or even renting a steamer, which is charged by the hour and can be pretty pricey and add up quickly.
 I went in prepared, searched on the website of home depot and purchased accessories for all types of wallpaper.
 You can see my list of purchased items to the right.
 Even though I didn't end-up using all of these products fully, it was worth the purchase to ensure I had what I needed to do the job.
 And note, all of these things are relatively cheap as compared to hiring someone or renting very expensive equipment.